Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-Consular services charter explains what the Australian Government can and can't do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Canadian Embassy in Algiers provides consular assistance to Australians in Algeria.
-This service includes the issuance of provisional travel documents.
+Australia doesn't have an Embassy or Consulate in Algeria.
+The Canadian Embassy in Algiers provides consular assistance to Australians in Algeria and can issue Australian provisional travel documents.

 18, rue Mustapha Khalef

 Fax: (+213) (0) 770 08 30 70 or 770 08 30 40

 Opening hours (consular services): Sunday to Thursday 09:00-11:00am